ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 \subsubsection{Modifications}

-As a sanity check, the support file \texttt{io.c}, which we need to include for context, contains 18 empty functions by the names of \texttt{good1}-\texttt{good9} and \texttt{bad1}-\texttt{bad9}, which we remove.
-Otherwise, they would be present in every testcase after linking, and could not be distinguished from testcase functions that are empty on purpose, concerning CWE-570 (Expression Always False).
+As a sanity check, the support file \texttt{io.c}, which we need to include for context, contains 18 empty functions by the names of \texttt{good1}-\texttt{good9} and \texttt{bad1}-\texttt{bad9}.
+We have to remove these functions from the support file because they would be present in every testcase after linking, and could be confused with actual examples.
+Ignoring empty functions entirely is not feasible, as there are testcases where empty functions are present on purpose, \eg{}, concerning CWE-570 (Expression Always False).
 Hence, this modification is unavoidable.
 Aside from these support functions, we do not modify the Juliet source code in any way.